Mobiprox: Supporting Dynamic Approximate Computing on Mobiles: Mobiprox Framework

 Mobiprox therefore introduces a novel configuration identification approach.
-First, we run the tuning on a computing cluster to identify candidate approximation configurations.
-Then, we develop an Android-based profiler (described in Section~\ref{sec:hpvm-profiler-android}), that runs each candidate configuration on a mobile device and obtains the realistic picture of the approximated neural network performance.
-The resulting picture of the speedup -- QoS loss space charted by these configurations is then used to guide the dynamic approximation adaptation.
-As an end result, the profiler produces a file listing configurations that will be switched during runtime, yet \textit{only a single original network model is deployed on a mobile}.
+First, we perform tuning on a computer cluster to identify candidate approximation configurations.
+Then, we develop an Android-based profiler (described in Section~\ref{sec:hpvm-profiler-android}) that runs each candidate configuration on a mobile device and obtains a realistic picture of the approximated neural network performance.
+The resulting picture of the speedup -- QoS loss space charted by these configurations is then used to guide the dynamic adaptation of the approximation.
+As a final result, the profiler creates a file listing configurations that will be switched during the mobile app runtime (according to a strategy, e.g. from Section~\ref{sec:strategies}), yet\textit{ only a single network model definition gets deployed on a mobile}.